datacamp-content-public/R-Epi/chapter1.md

 xp: 100
 ```

+Now we calculate the FFT and plot a frequency spectrum!
-We assume that we have a signal with 2^15 data points and a sampling rate of 64 Hz.
-So the Fast-Fourier-Transformation (FFT) of our signal will return 2^15 complex numbers.
-Because of the nature of the FFT the signal is mirrored, we need only the first half.
-Based on the Nyquist Theorem we can detect frequencies
+We have a signal with **$2^{15}$ data points** and a sampling rate of **64 Hz**.

-At the end we have 2^14 - 1 frequencies in steps of 32/2^14 from 0 to (2^14-1)*32/2^14 = 32-32/2^14.

 `@instructions`
-Use your random numbers from the exercise bevore and calculate the FFT-spectrum of your "randome-time-series" of 2^15 datapoints!
-But let's to it step by step:
 1. First we need our random numbers (last exercise)!
-Create a new list of 2^15 random numbers and save it in `r_numbers`
+Create a new list of 2^15 normal distributed random numbers with mean of 0, and a standard deviation of 0.5.
+Save it in `numbers`
 2. Calculate the FFT of this random time-series by using the function `fft()`.
 Save the result in `r_numbers_fft`!
 As mentioned bevore we need only the absolute there for we will use the function `abs()` and we need only the first half of the real part of the fft-signal, which we can do with indices in brackets `[start_index:end_index]`.
 Save the result in `y`!

 At this point we have already our y-values also called fourier-coefficients for the FFT-spectrum.
 Each fourier-coefficient respresents a frequeuncy.
 Now we will calculate this frequencies:

 3. Create a list of frequencies from 0 to 32 Hz with steps of 32/2^14.
 Use `seq(start,end, step)` and save the result in `x`

 2. Plot the FFT-spectrum (x-axis = frequencies, y-axis = FFT-coefficients)!
 Use `plot(x=x-values, y=y-values)`!

 `@hint`
-`no` hint given at the moment ... we need time to do ```so```

 `@pre_exercise_code`
 ```{r}